BaderAlshaya/Udacity_DEND/p1/README.md

 ## Project Description
 In this project:
-- we collect the data for user activity from a music streaming app called **Sparkify** in `JSON` file format.
+- We collect the data for user activity from a music streaming app called **Sparkify** in `JSON` file format.
 - We creat a relational database to store the data using `PostgreSQL`.
 - We define **Fact** and **Dimension** tables for a **Star Schema** with a particular analytic focus.
-- We also build an **ETL Pipeline** to understand what songs users are listening to and to transfer the date into these tables using Python and SQL.
+- We also build an **ETL Pipeline** to understand what songs users are listening to and to transfer the date into these tables using `Python` and `SQL`.
 <br><br>